MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-icp/index.md

    kubectl create secret generic appcenterlogin --from-literal=APPCENTER_ADMIN_USER=admin --from-literal=APPCENTER_ADMIN_PASSWORD=admin
    ```

-   > NOTE: If these secrets are not provided, they are created with default username and password of admin/admin during the installation of Mobile Foundation helm chart
+   > NOTE: If these secrets are not provided, they are created with default username and password of admin/admin during the deployment of Mobile Foundation helm chart

 3. (Optional) You can provide your own keystore and truststore to Server, Push, Analytics and Application Center deployment by creating a secret with your own keystore and truststore.